-This paper presents the work undertaken in the context a Greek national project aiming towards developing a MPEG-21 based framework for adapting iTV's content with respect to disabled children requirements.
+This paper presents the work undertaken in the context a Greek national project aiming toward developing a MPEG-21-based framework for adapting iTV's content with respect to disabled children requirements.

-The authors propose an approach for iTV accessibility focusing onto the interaction of the stakeholders through adaptation.
-Contrary to the majority of the approaches found in literature, this approach investigates iTV accessibility in a wider manner without focusing to a specific user group such as users with low vision.
+The authors propose an approach for iTV accessibility focusing on the interaction of the stakeholders through adaptation.
+Contrary to the majority of the approaches found in literature, this approach investigates iTV accessibility in a wider manner, without focusing on a specific user group such as users with low vision.

-The paper starts by presenting the related research and sets up its contribution roadmap.
-Requirements discussion is followed and a higher level approach is proposed with an accompanied architecture.
-Finally, the last section concludes our work and draws directions for future work.
+The paper starts by presenting the related research and sets up its contribution roadmap, followed by a discussion of the identified requirements.
+Subsequently, a higher level approach is proposed with an accompanying architecture.
+Finally, the last section concludes the paper and draws directions for future work.

-2 iTV accessibility research & contribution roadmap
+2 iTV accessibility research and contribution roadmap